Magnolia Tree Identification: Leaves, Bark & Flowers

 Late frost damage.
 Deciduous magnolias like Saucer and Star bloom very early, sometimes in late February or March, when nighttime temperatures can still drop below freezing.
 A single frost event after the flowers open will brown the petals overnight.
 The tree itself is fine and will bloom again next year, but the current season’s flower display is lost.

 Magnolias belong to the family Magnoliaceae, one of the most ancient flowering plant families.
-They are not closely related to oaks, maples, or cherries.
+They’re not closely related to oaks, maples, or cherries.
 The fossil record shows magnolia-like flowers from the Cretaceous period, over 100 million years ago.
 Magnolias evolved before bees existed, which is why their flowers are structured for beetle pollination.

 How can I identify a magnolia in winter when there are no flowers or leaves?